dyagmurozdemir/dyagmurozdemir.github.io/_pages/talks.md

 ## Invited Talks
 *  What People Think of Machines as Doctors: Unveiling the Value of Gen-AI for e-Health, INFORMS Annual Meeting, October, 2024, Seattle, WA.
 *  What People Think of Machines as Doctors: Unveiling the Value of Gen-AI for e-Health, ZEW – Leibniz-Zentrum für Europäische Wirtschaftsforschung, September, 2024, Mannheim.
-* Novelty in Restaurant Reviews: The Impact on Businesses and Consumers, Tilburg Universtiy, December, 2022.
+* Novelty in Restaurant Reviews: The Impact on Businesses and Consumers, Tilburg University, December, 2022.
 * Novelty in Restaurant Reviews: The Impact on Businesses and Consumers, Nova School of Business and Economics, December, 2022.
 * Novelty in Restaurant Reviews: The Impact on Businesses and Consumers, Catolica Lisbon School of Business and Economics, December, 2022.
 * Novelty in Restaurant Reviews: The Impact on Businesses and Consumers, University of Illinois Urbana-Champaign, December, 2022.